spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 ##  Limitations

-*  Supported manifests: Deployments, DaemonSets, and statefulSets.
+*  Supported workloads are Deployments, DaemonSets, StatefulSets, and ReplicaSets.
-*  JVM xms and xmx are not considered in Ocean’s sizing recommendations
+*  JVM xms and xmx are not considered in Ocean’s sizing recommendations.
-*  Unsupported HPA types: Any HPA not managed by GitOps or Helm
 *  Recommendations are calculated based on hard-coded percentile values.
 This cannot be modified manually.
+*  Supported HPA types: Any HPA not managed by GitOps or Helm.
+*  Unsupported HPA types: Any HPA managed by Gitops or Helm.
-*  For supported HPA types - Right Sizing will apply recommendations to the resource not configured in the HPA manifest.
+*  For supported HPA types: Right Sizing will apply recommendations to the resource not configured in the HPA manifest.
-*  If Vertical Pod Autoscaler custom resources already exist for your workloads before using Ocean Automatic Right Sizing, do not create any Rule Matching for them.
+*  Do not create any rule matching for Vertical Pod Autoscaler custom resources already existing for your workloads before using Ocean Automatic Right-Sizing.
 *  Make sure to install Spot VPA’s project so that the restart policy functions according to the right-sizing rules.
-Otherwise, the flags set in your current VPA will not allow smooth operation.
+Otherwise, the flags set in your current VPA will affect smooth operation.

 ##  How It Works